Aritracoder43/weatherapp/README.md

-# weatherapp
+# weather website
-creating a weather app project using html,css and javascript
+creating a weather website page using html,css and javascript